Support and Resistance (S/R) Lines

 Support and Resistance Lines

-Support and Resistance lines are often confused with trend lines.
+Support and Resistance lines are often confused with trendlines.
 However, support and resistance lines are horizontal lines drawn under the minor lows and above the highs respectively.
 They indicate where a previous rally met resistance that drove the price back down and where a previous decline met support that pushed the price back up.
 These are two important levels in terms of trend identification since an uptrend will tend to break through previous resistance levels to make higher highs while a down trend will break through the previous support levels under the market to make lower lows.
 When the support line below the recent minor low in broken in an uptrend, it indicates that the uptrend is weakening and may reverse soon.
 Similarly, when the recent resistance line in a down trend is broken, it indicates that the trend is weakening and that a trend reversal may occur.
 When a support or a resistance line is broken, it often swaps around to become a resistance or support line for future price movements.

 How to Draw Support and Resistance Lines

-Knowing where to draw the trend lines takes a little experience but improves dramatically if you can identify the minor peaks and minor troughs.
+Knowing where to draw the trendlines takes a little experience but improves dramatically if you can identify the minor peaks and minor troughs.
 Generally a minor peak is formed when the high of the bar or candlestick is higher that the high of the bars or candlesticks on either side.
 Larry Williams refined this method by requiring that the bar on the right cannot be an inside bar but must have a lower low.
 Otherwise that bar is not valid.

 Support and resistance lines can also be identified in areas of congestion where prices battled to close higher or lower.
 These areas can be identified by the length of time the price struggled at a level and/or the amount of volume that was traded at that level.

-Finally, the support and resistance lines on charts with a larger time-frame are more significant than support and resistance lines on charts with a short time-frame.
+Finally, the support and resistance lines on charts with a larger time frame are more significant than support and resistance lines on charts with a short time frame.
 Thus, the support and resistance line on a weekly chart is more significant than the support and resistance line on a daily chart; and the support and resistance line on a daily chart is more significant than the support and resistance line on an hourly chart; etc. However, old support and resistance lines tend to lose some but not all of their significance with the passage of time.

 Of course, the type of chart you use will also affect how the support and resistance lines are drawn: